-Inequality Table compares the inequality (Gini coefficient) in gross family income in the BHPS data and in the comparable simulated data, where incomes are measured over different time spans, from 1year to 9-year periods.29 Inequality in the BHPS data decreases with the lengthening of the accounting period, a symptom of short-lived income variation that bears no consequences for long-term inequality.
+Inequality Table compares the inequality (Gini coefficient) in earned family income in the BHPS data and in the comparable simulated data, where incomes are measured over different time spans, from 1-year to 9-year periods.
+Inequality in the BHPS data decreases with the lengthening of the accounting period, a symptom of short-lived income variation that bears no consequences for long-term inequality.
 We find the same pattern for simulated data, but the Gini coefficients for short accounting periods are significantly below the corresponding ones for BHPS data.
 The inability of the model to closely reproduce inequality for short accounting periods is not surprising, as purely transitory variation in wage rates has been treated as measurement error in the estimation procedure.
 Such high-frequency volatility, whether resulting from measurement error or not, adds to measured short term inequality in income, but has minimal impact on the dispersion of income over longer periods.
 In particular, it is inconsequential for the assessment of lifetime inequality.
-What is more important for our purpose of ensuring that the model produces reliable predictions of life-cycle economic disparity is that the gap between data and simulated Gini coefficients gradually closes as the accounting period lengthens, being zero for 9-year intervals.30
+What is more important for our purpose of ensuring that the model produces reliable predictions of life-cycle economic disparity is that the gap between data and simulated Gini coefficients gradually closes as the accounting period lengthens, being zero for 9-year intervals.
+In the comparison of the comparison of the accounting period lengthens, being zero for 9-year intervals.